-Nike has been using this slogan for over 15 years, which demonstrates their commitment to brand consistency.
+Nike has used this slogan for over 15 years, demonstrating its commitment to brand consistency.

-If you compare them to Reebok, you will find that Reebok changed their slogan 14 times since 1987.
+If you compare them to Reebok, you will find that Reebok has changed its slogan 14 times since 1987.

-If you are aware of either company, you already know which one has the most potent brand; Nike has the lion’s share of the sports shoe market – they are associated with style and quality, and they are incredibly consistent.
+If you are aware of either company, you already know which one has the most potent brand; Nike has the lion’s share of the sports shoe market – they are associated with style and quality and are incredibly consistent.

 How can you establish brand consistency?

-It is essential to carefully consider how consistency in your branding and marketing of products and services will affect your business.
+It is essential to consider how consistency in branding and marketing products and services will affect your business.

-Here are some of the ways in which you can establish consistency within your brand:
+Here are some of how you can establish consistency within your brand:

 1 – Carry out customer perception research